veltzer/demos-docker/examples/app_failing/README.md

 # App Failing

-This is an exampe of an application which the os kills
+This is an example of an application which the os kills

 See the fact that it was killed using:
     `$ sudo dmesg`